Stryker Hip Recall

 Stryker Hip Lawsuit Update

 Zimmerman Reed filed the first motion to the Judicial Panel on Multidistrict Litigation (JPML) to consolidate all Stryker Rejuvenate and ABG II hip claims to a single federal judge in Minnesota.
 On June 12, 2013, the JPML granted Zimmerman Reed’s motion and transferred all 41 Stryker Rejuvenate and ABG II hip replacement lawsuits initially filed in federal court and any future federal claims to Judge Donovan Frank who will be presiding over the Multidistrict Litigation (MDL).
 Read the Transfer Order.
-Then on November 5th, Genevieve Zimmerman was appointed by Judge Frank as one of 6 lead attorneys assigned to represent Stryker plaintiffs across the nation in the MDL.
+Judge Frank appointed Charles Zimmerman as one of the lead attorneys assigned to represent Stryker plaintiffs across the nation in the MDL.

 Consolidated MDL proceedings like the one set-up for the Stryker Rejuvenate and ABG II hip replacement lawsuit are formed so that multiple, complex cases that share similar facts proceed together to eliminate duplicating efforts and conserve resources for the parties, their counsel and the court.